A topic from the subject of Physical Chemistry in Chemistry.

 Definition

-The chemical potential of a substance is a measure of its tendency to undergo chemical reactions.
-It is defined as the change in free energy of a system when the amount of that substance is increased by one mole while all other factors are kept constant.
+The chemical potential (μ) of a substance is a measure of its tendency to move from one phase or location to another.
+It's defined as the change in Gibbs free energy (G) of a system when one mole of that substance is added, while keeping temperature (T), pressure (P), and the amounts of all other substances constant.
+Mathematically, this is expressed as: μ = (∂G/∂n)T,P,nᵢ, where n is the amount of the substance and nᵢ represents the amounts of all other substances.

 Key Points

-• The chemical potential is an intensive property.
+• The chemical potential is an intensive property; it does not depend on the size of the system.

-• The chemical potential of a substance is equal to the negative of the partial molar free energy of that substance.
+• The chemical potential of a substance is equal to its partial molar Gibbs free energy.

 Main Concepts

-To demonstrate the concept of chemical potential and its role in driving chemical reactions.
+To demonstrate the concept of chemical potential and its role in driving chemical reactions using the precipitation reaction between copper(II) sulfate and sodium chloride.

 Materials: